All Episodes

 I think it's slow.

-I think it is slow and it is going to be very gradual.
+I think it's going to be obviously very gradual.

 And I feel cautiously optimistic.